SpikeElliot/SpikeElliot/README.md

 ### Overview

-A web development project that showcased fullstack development skills, producing a prototype for a fitness-themed social media platform with Strava API integration and functionality for following users, posting activities, liking, commenting, and more.
+A web development project that showcased full-stack development skills, producing a prototype for a fitness-themed social media platform with Strava API integration and functionality for posting activities, following users, liking, commenting, and more.

 ### Technologies Used